KeksBombe/jellyfin-plugin-auto-collections/README.md

 3. Click "Save"
 4. Click "Sync Auto Collections" to update your collections immediately
 5. Your Collections now exist!

+### Expression-based Collections

+1. In the Auto Collections plugin settings, scroll to the "Expression Collections" section
+2. Click "Add Expression Collection"
+3. Enter:
+   - Collection Name: What you want your collection to be called
+   - Expression: Create your complex query using the syntax described above
+   - Case Sensitive: Toggle if you want case-sensitive matching
+4. Click "Save"
+5. Click "Sync Auto Collections" to update your collections

+Example: To create a collection of Christopher Nolan sci-fi films:
+- Collection Name: "Nolan Sci-Fi"
+- Expression: `DIRECTOR "Christopher Nolan" AND GENRE "Sci-Fi"`

 Note: The Auto Collections Sync task is also available in your Scheduled Tasks section and runs automatically every 24 hours.